Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

 tagName: model_collision_geometry
 img: collisions.png
 imgCaption: "Collision geometry for many of Halo's vehicles, scenery, and bipeds"
+thanks:
+  - to: Knight Artorias
+    for: Region and permutation limits
+  - to: lag supreme
+    for: Visualization of phantom BSP in covie crates
 ---

 Model collision geometry tags contain collision data for an [object][].
 This is in contrast to [model/gbxmodel][gbxmodel] tags, which contain the renderable data.
 Collision meshes tend to be less detailed than render meshes.